The 2017 BIG IDEAS FUND: SUSTAINABILITY/ ENVIRONMENTAL JUSTICE EDITION

 Re-thinking multicultural understanding and an exposure of international student experience through a video compilation and a curated exhibition.

-Black History Month Exhibition and Panel Discussion, Zvikokomborero Mhakayakora
+Pixelation - Exhibition and Panel Discussion, Zvikokomborero (Zviko) Mhakayakora

-Zvikomborero (Graphic Design) responded to a gap she identified in opportunities for Black students to showcase work, network and build community, and a way to forge spaces that foreground conversations of equity and anti-racism among artists and designers.
-Zvikomborero is organizing a call for submissions, curate an exhibition and plan a panel discussion to coincide with the exhibition.
-Faculty Mentors: Andrea Fatona & Sheila Sampath
+Pixelation - an exhibition and panel that interrogated the ways in which contemporary art and design perpetuate or challenge anti-blackness, took place as part of the Black History Month events at OCAD University.
+Zviko[mborero], a Graphic Design student, responded to a gap she identified in opportunities for Black students to showcase work, network and build community, and a way to forge spaces that foreground conversations of equity and anti-racism among artists and designers.
+Zviko[mborero] organized a call for submissions, curated an exhibition and planned a panel discussion to coincide with the exhibition.
+Project Mentors: Shamina Chherawala, Andrea Fatona & Sheila Sampath

 Handbook for Faculty and Students on Supporting Queer and Transgender Students, Vicky Avramopoulos and group.

-Vicky (Printmaking) and a group of students are creating a resource for faculty and students on how educational spaces (classroom dialogues, critiques, and curriculum) can be designed to meaningfully engage LGBTTQQI2SA (Lesbian, Gay, Bisexual, Transgender, Transsexual, Intersex, Queer, Questioning, Two-Spirit, Allies) students, particularly when their art and design entry-points are closely immersed in their identities.
-The handbook is being created based on a series of open consultation sessions that will be held inviting students to share their experiences, recommendations and best practices.
+Vicky (Printmaking) and a group of students created a resource for faculty and students on how educational spaces (classroom dialogues, critiques, and curriculum) can be designed to meaningfully engage LGBTTQQI2SA (Lesbian, Gay, Bisexual, Transgender, Transsexual, Intersex, Queer, Questioning, Two-Spirit, Allies) students, particularly when their art and design entry-points are closely immersed in their identities.
+The handbook was created based on a series of open consultation sessions that will be held inviting students to share their experiences, recommendations and best practices.
 Faculty mentor: Anthea Black

 Revitalizing the Yellow Staircase Murals, Lisa Frost